Singapore Maid Agency Fees for Foreign Domestic Workers and Employers

 A maid agency in Singapore which breaches any of its conditions will be issued demerit points.
 An agency with 12 or more points will be put under surveillance for at least 12 months.
 If an agency has less than 12 points, its points will be deleted after 12 months.
 In the case of serious offences such as the abuse of maids or illegal placements, their licence will be revoked instantly.

-Why are there differences in maid agency fees for employers?
+Differences in maid agency fees for employers

 When you are looking to use a maid agency for paperwork processing, you will realise that they charge different fees.
 There is no fixed price as the market is free and unrestricted.
 That said, sometimes maid agencies’ fees can be ‘too good to be true’.
 It usually costs around S$800 to S$1,400 to place a maid and process work permit and papers in Singapore.

 If a maid agency advertises an agency fee that is below $100 or even free, you should be aware that the agency will need to make up for this somehow.
-If you find a particularly cheap package, find out how much the agency is charging the maid, and keep in mind that high placement fees can force domestic workers into debt.
+If you find a particularly cheap package, find out how much the agency is charging the maid, and keep in mind that high placement fees can force maids into debt.

 How much can maid agencies charge FDWs?

 Maid agencies in Singapore are only allowed to charge foreign domestic workers one month’s salary for each year of work as per the work permit, for a maximum of two years (i.e., a maximum of two months’ salary).
-This fee cap includes any fees that were transferred by the agency used in the domestic worker’s home country.
+This fee cap includes any fees that were transferred by the agency used in the FDW’s home country.

 Passing agency fees onto your FDW

 Unfortunately, not all agencies follow the regulations in Singapore.
 Some overcharge maids, and in some cases they ask the employer to pay first and later deduct the fees from their maids’ salaries.
-In some cases, domestic workers are charged fees totalling more than S$3,000!
+In some cases, maids are charged fees totalling more than S$3,000!
 This is an incredible amount, especially considering that the salary these women earn is usually around S$600 a month.
 In addition, when an agency requests that an employer pass fees on to their domestic helper in Singapore, they are asking the employer to do something that is illegal.

-Must not keep FDW’s money
+Employers must not keep FDW’s money

 From 1 January 2019, as an FDW employer, you must not keep your FDW’s salary or any other money belonging to her, even if she requests for it.
 FDWs are adviced to open a bank account in Singapore.
 Employers should not keep their maid's bank book or bank card on her behalf.